mitjafelicijan/mprogress/README.md

-# Small utility that displays progress bar in terminal
+# Tiny utility that displays progress bar in terminal

 Displays progress bar in terminal.
 It can be used as a standalone program so you can put it in `/usr/bin`.
 The name is stupid like that because of the potential name conflicts.